data-sheep/data-sheep.github.io/_posts/2023-07-08-datasheep.markdown

 With the addition of the powerful monitoring tool, New Relic, Data Sheep had a newfound arsenal at her disposal.
 It was a tool she trusted to guide her through the intricate maze of alerts that lay ahead.
 From 1 PM to 9 PM, the farmyard came alive with emoji-filled notifications, each one holding the promise of a thrilling challenge. 🚨😃

-The first alert she encountered was a haunting series of 4xx and 5xx errors.
+The first alert she encountered was a haunting series of server errors and client errors.
 The backend services were struggling, and the farmyard seemed to hold its breath in anticipation.
 Data Sheep dove headfirst into the logs, her eyes scanning lines of code like a detective on a trail.
 With each passing moment, her understanding of the issue deepened.
 She traced the errors back to misbehaving Nginx instances and Kafka pods, causing disruptions in the flow of data.
 With a stroke of brilliance, Data Sheep reconfigured the misbehaving components, restoring order to the backend and silencing the alarm bells. 🕵️‍♀️✨

 As the sun descended on the horizon, another alert blinked on Data Sheep's screen—a deviation in metric queries from the baseline.
 The farmyard shivered in anticipation, for this was a common issue in backend deployments.
 Undeterred, Data Sheep delved into the depths of the monitoring tool, New Relic.
 She analyzed the metrics with laser-like focus, spotting the subtle anomalies that threatened to disrupt the farm's digital harmony.
 With a few carefully crafted adjustments to the code, she realigned the metric queries, restoring the balance and leaving the farmyard in awe of her expertise. 📈🔍🔧